CoderTristan/Ideas/README.md

 questions all on one page with search and answers sorted by quality with reputations and top answer

+summarizing reddit or grammar in dulingo

+note taker for any website

+daily mood ask with mood time graph and maybe ai explanations

 wiki page picked from headline input

 input time difficulty in/outdoor theme and ai generates idea and timer can be pressed